KipCollo/Java-Revision/javaEE/mail/Readme.md

 The JavaMail architectural components are layered as:

 1. The Abstract Layer declares classes, interfaces and abstract methods intended to support mail handling functions that all mail systems support.
-API elements comprising the Abstract Layer are intended to be subclassed and extended as necessary in order to support standard data types, and to interface with message access and message transport protocols as necessary.
+API elements comprising the Abstract Layer are intended to be subclassed and extended as necessary in order to support standard data types, and to interface with message access and message transport protocols as necessary.It defines what should be done, not how to do it.Developers can extend or implement these to work with any email system.
-2. The internet implementation layer implements part of the abstract layer using internet standards - RFC822 and MIME.
+2. The internet implementation layer implements part of the abstract layer using internet standards - RFC822 and MIME.RFC 822 = rules for email format (headers like To, From, Subject),MIME = rules for attachments, images, HTML in email.
 3. JavaMail uses the JavaBeans Activation Framework (JAF) in order to encapsulate message data, and to handle commands intended to interact with that data.
-Interaction with message data should take place via JAF-aware JavaBeans, which are not provided by the JavaMail API.
+Interaction with message data should take place via JAF-aware JavaBeans, which are not provided by the JavaMail API.JAF lets Java understand what to do with content like: .txt → Show text, .jpg → Show image, .pdf → Open or attachJAF uses JavaBeans that are specially built to understand and display this content.

-JavaMail clients use the JavaMail API and Service Providers implement the JavaMail API.The layered design architecture allows clients to use the same JavaMail API calls to send,receive and store a variety of messages using different data-types from different message stores and using different message transport protocols.
+JavaMail clients use the JavaMail API and Service Providers implement the JavaMail API.The layered design architecture allows clients to use the same JavaMail API calls to send,receive and store a variety of messages using different data-types from different message stores and using different message transport protocols.These are plug-ins or drivers that do the actual work of sending and receiving email.For example: SMTP provider → sends email, IMAP or POP3 provider → reads email from a server.
+You can switch between providers and still use the same Jakarta Mail API.

+Message----->Transport-------->Network Infrastructure------->Store---------->Folders-------->Message

 - `The JavaMail Framework`:-The JavaMail API is intended to perform the following functions, which comprise the standard mail handling process for a typical client application: